 The groups pages provide the space for more structured ongoing interactions, with facilities for document sharing, online meetings, and collaborative working.
 Users can determine the privacy settings, so there will be a range of 'open' and 'closed' features, for which the users can determine the privacy settings.
-Proponents may join Pilot Cities Programme Group, which provides general updates about the Programme.
-After being selected to the Programme, they will receive invitation to channel dedicated to this Call and a space for interaction between all existing Pilot and Twin Cities.
+Groups pages will be established both for thematic working and for the City Learning Programme ('twin') working groups.